praveenn77/docusaurus-lunr-search/README.md

 | `excludeTags` | `Array` | `[]` | Exclude certain tags from the search |
 | `disableVersioning` | `Boolean` | `false` | Docs versions are displayed by default.
 If you want to hide it, set this plugin option to `true` |

+## Using FrontMatter
+By default the library will search for heading only in the children of `.markdown` element.
+If you are using a FrontMatter and you have headings that are encapsulated by other elements, such as divs, then add the attribute `data-search-children` to the elements having headings.

+Check this [issue #115](https://github.com/praveenn77/docusaurus-lunr-search/issues/115) for more detail

 Thanks to [`algolia/docsearch.js`](https://github.com/algolia/docsearch), I modified it to create this search component